MaterializeInc/materialize/doc/user/content/ops/deployment.md

 ```

 Materialize will only perform this compaction on data that falls outside the
 logical compaction window.
-The default compaction window is 60 seconds behind
+The default compaction window is 1 millisecond behind
 the current time, but the window can be adjusted via the
 [`--logical-compaction-window`](/cli/#compaction-window) option.